Conway Hall Ethical Society: Journal

 The journal of the society, which records its proceedings, is the Ethical Record.
 The issue shown for December 2012 was volume 117, number 11.
 This edition outlines the procedure that took place for the historic change of name the previous month.

 Sunday Assembly

-Since 2014, Conway Hall has been host to the Sunday Assembly, a popular secular service which takes place on the first and third Sunday of every month.
+From 2014, Conway Hall was host to the Sunday Assembly, a popular secular service which took place on the first and third Sunday of every month until it moved to Bethnal Green in 2024.